Odinvt/react-native-lanscan/README.md

  - If it does not find any hosts, either there aren't any or the switch is blocking subnet broadcast packets.
 So if you choose to do so, the package falls back to a **DeepScan**.
  - The **DeepScan** consists of sending ICMP ECHO requests to the list of the possible network IPs that was calculated before.
 (This only works if the switch is not blocking ICMP requests.
 If it is, well... there isn't much we can do, is there ? :D)
  - Keeps sending datagram UDP packets to each connected host on the same port range and keeps waiting for replies.
+ - Once the services are found, you can then initialize a socket connection to those services using the awesome [react-native-udp](https://github.com/tradle/react-native-udp) package or its fork the [react-native-tcp](https://github.com/PeelTechnologies/react-native-tcp) package by [Andy Prock](https://github.com/aprock) depending on your needs.

 ### Install
     npm i -S react-native-lanscan